 OCaml has an exception mechanism similar to many other programming languages.
 A new type of OCaml exception is defined with this syntax:

 To create an exception value, use the same syntax you would for creating a variant value.
-Here, for example, is an exception value whose constructor is Failure
+Here, for example, is an exception value whose constructor is Failure, which carries a string:

 To catch an exception, use this syntax: